arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Update For OS Release V.399

-If your Portenta X8 is flashed with the OS release V.399 and you have a carrier compatible with Portenta X8 (like Portenta Breakout).
-In that case, we recommend you update it to the latest image release by following [this tutorial](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing#flashing-mode-with-carrier).

-Otherwise, you can also open a new Command Line window and connect to your Portenta X8, as explained [here](#working-with-linux).
+Open a new Command Line window and connect to your Portenta X8, as explained [here](#working-with-linux).
 At this point, verify that your Portenta X8 is connected to the Internet and type the following commands:

 ```bash
 wget https://downloads.arduino.cc/portentax8image/399-install-update